MichaelNZ404/ES6-functional-CLI/README.md

 - Ensure you have node installed and added to your PATH (https://nodejs.org/en/)
 - run `npm install`
 - run `npm test` to execute unit tests
+- coverage can be viewed with `npm run coverage`
 - run `node run.js` to open an interactive shell